sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 }
 ```

-Notes
+Match arrays
 ===

-For information about match arrays, see [match arrays](doc:match-arrays).
+You can create complex matching conditions by using any of the preceding match types in an array.
+For information, see [match arrays](doc:match-arrays).